How and When to Change Your Name on a Credit Card

 Yep, a legal name change means updating your credit cards, too.

 Credit card issuers have different requirements for changing your name on your credit card.
-If you simply need to correct the spelling of your name or add a middle initial, you may be able to complete the process online or with a quick phone call to customer service.
+If you need to correct the spelling of your name or add a middle initial, you may be able to complete the process online or with a quick phone call to customer service.

 For a major name change, you may need to call or send documentation to change your name on a credit card.
 The process can be time-consuming depending on the number of credit cards you have.
 Before you change your name on your credit cards, you’ll have to legally change your name on your Social Security card and your driver’s license.